ERICK-ZABALA/01_Webex_Connect_SMS/README.md

 ## Introduction

 In this lab we are going to send a simple mesagge via Python with Cisco Webex Connect.
-That is real simple and easy, I hope that enjoy :).
+That is really simple and easy, I hope that enjoy :).

 ## Steps